-As discussed above, when a beneficial owner of shares held in "street name" does not give instructions to the broker or nominee holding the shares as to how to vote on matters deemed to be "non-routine," the broker or nominee cannot vote the shares.
-These unvoted shares are counted as "broker non-votes."
+A "broker non-vote" occurs when your broker submits a proxy for the meeting with respect to "routine" matters but does not vote on "non-routine" matters because you did not provide voting instructions on these matters.
+These unvoted shares with respect to "non-routine" matters are counted as "broker non-votes."
 Proposal 1 is considered to be "non-routine," and we therefore expect broker non-votes to exist in connection with this proposal.